portsmouth/Trinity/README.md

  - As WebGL does not currently support writing to 3D textures from within fragment shaders, the 3D grid has to be represented via 2D textures.
    This is done similarly to the ["flat 3D textures"](https://dl.acm.org/doi/10.5555/844174.844189) of Harris et al (2003).
 See the commentary [here](https://github.com/portsmouth/Trinity/blob/master/js/solver.js#L144) for a detailed description of the scheme used.
- - Pressure projection is rather simplistic and done via Jacobi iteration.
+ - Pressure projection is currently rather simplistic and done via Jacobi iteration.
+The scheme for handling pressure projection in the presence of solid boundaries is taken from ["Real-Time Simulation and Rendering of 3D Fluids" by Crane et al](http://developer.download.nvidia.com/books/gpu_gems_3/samples/gems3_ch30.pdf).
+ - Semi-Lagrangian advection is done via a 4th order Runge-Kutta method.
  - Colliders are currently assumed to be static (i.e. if the SDF is time-dependent, the velocity of the walls will not be transferred to the fluid).
  - Diffusion of the advected terms, as well as fluid viscosity, is ignored (as is common in CFD for graphics).
- - Neumann boundary conditions are applied at the edges of the grid (i.e. material flows freely out of these boundaries).
+ - "Neumann" boundary conditions are applied at the edges of the grid (i.e. derivatives are zero at the boundaries, so material flows out freely).
- - Trinity is named after the code name of the ["first nuclear weapon test"](https://en.wikipedia.org/wiki/Trinity_(nuclear_test))
+ - Trinity is named after the code name of the [first nuclear weapon test](https://en.wikipedia.org/wiki/Trinity_(nuclear_test)).

 ## Parameters

+These are the hard-coded parameters of the solver and volume renderer:

 ### Solver parameters